LucasTamaya/e-commerce-next-js/README.md

 ## Project Description

-This project is a small e-commerce site that allowed me to discover the Stripe api.
-We can authenticate ourselves, add products to our cart and make a purchase.
+This project is a food app that allowed me to discover the Stripe api.
+We can authenticate ourselves, add foods to our cart and make a purchase.

 ## Technologies used